-All incoming students receive Title IX training, and have access to the online and interactive interpersonal violence prevention program.
-This video-based Not Anymore program provides critical information about consent, bystander intervention, sexual assault, dating and domestic violence, stalking, and much more.
-[Students can access the program here: https://studentsuccess.org/SP/northeastern]
+All incoming students are required to complete an online and interactive interpersonal violence prevention program.
+This video based Not Anymore program provides critical information about consent, bystander intervention, Sexual Assault, Dating and Domestic Violence, Stalking, and much more.
+OPEN began to develop a new, University-specific online training program in 2020 that will launch prior to the start of the Fall 2021 semester.

 The University's bystander intervention program, officially branded "Up2Us", teaches students to recognize situations that are potentially high-risk for violence and builds the confidence and skills necessary to increase proactive intervention with the goal of violence prevention.
-The workshop also teaches about healthy consent, resource options and how to support survivors.
-Up2Us can now be accessed on Canvas Commons by all members of the Northeastern community.
+The workshop also teaches about healthy Consent, resource options and how to support survivors.
+In 2020, OPEN completed bystander intervention programs with over 2,000 University students, including presentations with students in First-Year Seminars, and athletes on varsity athletic teams.